(13G) Non-Quota Immigrant Visa Application Assistance

-To acquire a Non-Quota Immigrant (13G) Visa, the applicant must secure a Consolidated General Application Form (CGAF) and submit the requisite documents for pre-screening to the Central Receiving Unit (CRU).
-Upon completion of pre-screening, obtain the Order of Payment Slip (OPS) and proceed to pay the stipulated fees.
-Following payment, submit a copy of the Official Receipt.
-Subsequently, attend the scheduled hearing as specified on the Official Receipt for further instructions and venue details.
-Following the hearing, proceed to the Image and Fingerprint Capturing Counter of the Alien Registration Division (ARD) and provide the necessary requirements for ACR I-Card application.
-The applicant must monitor the official website of Bureau of Immigration (BI) for updates regarding the status of their visa application.
-Upon approval, the applicant must submit their passport for visa implementation.
-Once the ACR I-Card is approved, proceed to claim it as per the provided instructions.
+You must submit the Consolidated General Application Form (CGAF) along with the other documents to the Central Receiving Unit (CRU) for pre-screening.
+Upon completion of pre-screening, the Order of Payment Slip (OPS) will be given to you and will be required to pay the necessary fees.
+After the payment, you shall submit a copy of the Official Receipt and attend the scheduled hearing as specified on the Official Receipt for further instructions and venue details.
+After attending the hearing, you may proceed to the Image and Fingerprint Capturing Counter of the Alien Registration Division (ARD) and provide the necessary requirements for ACR I-Card application.
+You must monitor the official website of Bureau of Immigration (BI) for updates regarding the status of their visa application.
+Once approved, you shall submit your passport for visa implementation and claim the ACR I-Card.

 Legal Representation

-Duran & Duran-Schulze Law provides ongoing support and communication throughout the visa application process, keeping our clients informed of any updates or developments and addressing any concerns or questions that may arise.
+Duran & Duran-Schulze Law provides ongoing support and communication throughout the visa application process, keeping our clients informed of any updates and addressing any concerns or questions that may arise.

 Featured Articles